Euro penalty pain for Derry as Tobol win shootout

 Derry City's Europa Conference League run came to a crushing end as they lost on penalties to Kazakhstan side Tobol at Dublin's Tallaght Stadium

-Going into the game 1-0 down from last week's first leg, Will Patching's early goal gave the Candystripes a 1-0 win.
+Going into the game a goal down from last week's first leg, Will Patching's early goal gave Derry a 1-0 win.

 That took the game to penalties, with Pavel Kireenko scoring to give his side a 6-5 shootout win after Derry keeper Brian Maher had his effort saved.